dataluscorp/browser/testing/raptor/raptor/perfdocs/index.rst

 * contact: :selena
 * type: benchmark
-* browsers: Firefox desktop, Chrome desktop, Firefox Android Geckoview
+* browsers: Datalus desktop, Chrome desktop, Datalus Android Geckoview
 * measuring: responsiveness of web applications
 * reporting: runs/minute score
 * data: there are 16 subtests in Speedometer; each of these are made up of 9 internal benchmarks.